 But, this CRM is far from just a customizable blank slate.
 It includes loads of standard features designed to give your business a leg up from the very first sign-in.

 This CRM helps with your leads in these ways before you’ve even contacted them, then continues helping as you nurture them.

 - Zoho CRM webforms sync customer-submitted data from your website straight to your CRM.
 No more copy + paste!

-- Zia for Zoho CRM scans the web and enriches your customers’ data, which gives you insights about how you may want to steer the conversation.
+- Zia scans the web and enriches your customers’ data, which gives you insights about how you may want to steer the conversation.

 - Use built-in Zoho lead scoring rules to give certain leads priority over others.

 - Distribute leads automatically with lead assignment rules.

 - Nurture your leads by sending targeted email campaigns right from the CRM.